 “Monetary Normalizations and Consumer Credit: Evidence from Fed Liftoff and Online Lending” with Isaiah Hull (Sveriges Riksbank) and Xin Zhang (Sveriges Riksbank)

 On December 16th of 2015, the Fed initiated “liftoff,” a critical step in the monetary normalization process.
 We use a unique panel dataset of 640,000 loan-hour observations to measure the impact of liftoff on interest rates, demand, and supply in the online primary market for uncollateralized consumer credit.
-We find that the average interest rate dropped by 16.9-22.6 basis points, driven by a 16% decline in the spread.
+We find that credit supply increased, reducing the spread by 16% and lowering the average interest rate by 16.9-22.6 basis points.
 Our findings are consistent with an investor-perceived reduction in default probabilities; and suggest that liftoff provided a strong, positive signal about the future solvency of borrowers.

 - Keywords: monetary normalization, monetary policy signaling, consumer loans, credit risk.